 Previous coursework on American policymaking and the EU are helpful but not required.
 Students are responsible for their own travel and living accommodations while in Europe (CCPS will arrange an optional group hotel option).
-American University students are responsible for tuition for this three-credit course and additional fees of approximately $200.
-Non-AU students seeking course credit will be charged the graduate tuition rate.
-For non-degree students there is a reduced-fee, non-credit option of $1,500 plus approximately $200 in additional fees.
+American University students are responsible for tuition for this three-credit course and additional fees.
+Non-AU students seeking course credit will be charged the tuition rate.
+For non-degree students there is a reduced-fee, non-credit option of $1,500 fees.
 All participants are required to complete all elements of the course.

 The Center offers several financial awards to help offset the costs of participating in the institutes.

 AU students should see their academic adviser for information on enrolling in the institutes.
 There are also a limited number of seats available to non-AU students to participate in the institutes.